Africanus Okokon

 MFA, Yale University

-Africanus Okokon works with moving image, sound, performance, installation, painting, assemblage and collage to explore the dialectics of forgetting and memory in relation to mediated cultural and shared and personal histories.
-He is interested in questions around language, translation, cultural transformation, decay and death as they relate to recorded media.
+Africanus Okokon works with moving image, sound, performance, installation, painting, assemblage, and collage to explore the dialectics of forgetting and memory in relation to mediated cultural, shared, and personal histories.
+He is interested in questions around language, translation, cultural transformation, decay, and death as they relate to recorded media.

 Image